Introduction

 - Mesh Patch Application:

-- Place the mesh patch over the hole.
+- Position the mesh patch over the hole.

-- Apply joint compound over the patch, feathering the edges to blend with the wall.
+- Apply joint compound over the patch, feathering the edges to blend it with the wall.

-In summary, selecting the right materials for different types of wall holes is key to achieving a professional-looking repair.
+Choosing the right materials for different wall holes is key to achieving a professional-looking repair.
 By understanding the specific needs of each type of hole and applying the materials correctly, you can ensure a smooth and durable finish.
-Embrace these techniques, and you’ll find that repairing wall holes can be a straightforward and rewarding process.
+Embrace these techniques, and you’ll find that fixing wall holes can be a straightforward and rewarding task.

 How Can You Prepare the Wall Before Covering the Hole?